 There is an additional solution to consider that is safe, effective, and does not require surgery – a type of regenerative medicine known as human umbilical cord-derived stem cells (specifically Wharton’s Jelly).
 This method has been shown to significantly relieve chronic pain in a variety of patients.

 How does it work?
 Stem cells are injected into the body to activate the healing mechanisms that regenerate and facilitate the repair of damaged cells.
-A stem cell procedure can bring several benefits including pain relief, possibly eliminating the need for surgery and long-term results that may be able to improve your quality of life.
+Regenerative medicine that uses stem cells can bring several benefits including pain relief, possibly eliminating the need for surgery and long-term results that may be able to improve your quality of life.

 You can reach out to us at Chronic Care of Richmond & Regenerative Medicine by giving us a call to reserve your seat at one of our free educational seminars.
-This presentation will help you better understand stem cells and how they might be able to help you.
+This presentation will help you better understand regenerative medicine and what stem cells are and how they might be able to help you.

-Stem cells have been shown to reduce inflammation and repair and regenerate damaged tissue.
+Regenerative medicine that utilize stem cells have been shown to reduce inflammation and repair and regenerate damaged tissue.
 Depending on your specific case, regenerative medicine may be right for you.
-We invite you to sign up for our free seminar to learn how stem cells can help you in your fight against chronic back and neck pain.
+We invite you to sign up for our free seminar to learn what stem cells are and how they can potentially help you in your fight against chronic back and neck pain.

 Please fill out the form below and one of our staff will be in touch shortly.